How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 Why I Created a Chrome Extension

-Yes, there was demand for the Chrome extension (that's important).
+Yes, there was demand for the Chrome extension.
+Demand for the Chrome OS app you have an idea for is important.
 But I could also see that the product itself could be improved and that it could be marketed and sold much better.

-For those reasons, I jumped in and decided to create a new chrome extension from scratch that would be a better version of the existing tool.
+For those reasons, I jumped in and decided to create a new Chrome OS extension from scratch that would be a better version of the existing tool.
 At the end of the day, this is just one of my plans to grow the FBA Master business.

 What Does TexTrader Do?

 Before buying FBA Master, I knew nothing about the Amazon Trade-In program.
-As it turns out, Amazon will buy back (in gift cards) certain used Textbooks that you can see here.
+As it turns out, Amazon will buy back (in gift cards) certain used textbooks.

 TexTrader automates this process.
-You click the Chrome extension icon and it scans through the category of textbooks that you are on.
-No need to scroll through all the pages, Textrader scans through the pages for and calculates what is profitable and what is not.
+You click the Chrome OS extension icon, and it scans through the category of textbooks that you are on.
+No need to scroll through all the pages, Textrader scans through the web pages for and calculates what is profitable and what is not.

 You can watch of video of what it does here: